Alfredo Bowman: Arrest and death controversy

 On 28 May 2016, Bowman and his associate Pablo Medina Gamboa were arrested on charges of money laundering at the Juan Manuel Gálvez de Roatan Airport, after they were found to be carrying $37,000 in cash and had no explanation for it.
 They were attempting to transfer from a commercial flight from the United States to a private plane for another destination in Honduras.

 Bowman was released pending a court hearing on 6 June 2016, but he was re-arrested by the Public Ministerio on money laundering charges.
 He was held for several weeks in a Honduran prison, while his family was attempting to obtain his release.
 He fell ill and, after police officials realized the severity of his condition, they transported him to a hospital.
 Bowman died of complications of pneumonia on 6 August 2016, en route to Hospital D'Antoni.
 The length of his time in custody and the poor condition of the jail may have contributed to his death.

 Some of his followers question the circumstances of his arrest and death.
 They claim that there was a conspiracy to silence him because his teachings differed from the medical establishment and threatened the pharmaceutical industry.
+His family members do not subscribe to conspiracy theories about his death.
+They link his age and the poor conditions in the prison for causing his pneumonia.
+Another Bowman family member nearly died in the same prison because of the conditions.

 Personal life

-Bowman identified as African, not an "African Honduran", but an African in Honduras.
-He was known to have been married twice and, at the time of his death, had 17 living children.
+Bowman was known to have been married twice and, at the time of his death, had 22 living children.